Transfer to Franciscan University of Steubenville

 Note: The “2+2” term is used to refer to a transfer agreement through which a student completes an Associate degree at WVNCC and finishes a Bachelor’s degree at another institution.
 Because of individual student factors, part-time or full-time status, need for developmental education coursework, scheduling and availability of courses, or other factors, all students may not be able to complete this degree in two (Associate’s) or four (Bachelor’s) years.
 The term “2+2” does not imply a guarantee that a student will be able to complete all requirements in four years.

-In addition to General Education Outcomes, students successfully completing and receiving and A.A. degree under the articulation agreement with Bethany College’s School of Social Work should be able to:
+In addition to General Education Outcomes, students successfully completing and receiving an A.A. degree under the articulation agreement with Franciscan University’s educator preparation program should be able to:

-- Demonstrate knowledge of the history of the social work profession and the evolution of its various delivery systems.
+- Demonstrate knowledge of the history of the profession of education.

-- Demonstrate knowledge of the basic concepts, theories, and strategies used in social work.
+- Demonstrate knowledge of the basic concepts, theories, and strategies used in education.

-- Demonstrate knowledge of the major theories of psychology and human development.
+- Demonstrate knowledge of the major theories of human development.

-- Demonstrate knowledge of the issues related to the ethical standards of the social work profession.
+- Demonstrate knowledge of the issues related to standards of the teaching profession.

-- Demonstrate adequate knowledge and skills related to general education curriculum requirements for the 2+2 Associate in Arts degree in social work.
+- Demonstrate adequate knowledge and skills related to general education curriculum requirements for the A.A. degree.

 - Utilize critical thinking skills.

 - Demonstrate a readiness to enter a bachelor degree program with appropriate commitment to attendance, initiative, organization and interest in the profession.

 *Although a cumulative GPA of 2.0 meets requirements for graduation at WVNCC, students who do not meet the GPA (or other special) requirements at the transfer institution for admission to this baccalaureate program may not be admitted to the program until they are able to meet those requirements.
 Students should consult with an advisor at the transfer institution early in their program to check on this, and other requirements for admission to the baccalaureate program.